 As part of his continuing studies, Lychner received a master's degree from Northeast Missouri State University where he was the principal conductor for the University Concert Band and then went on to complete his doctorate at Florida State University in music education.
 While at Florida State, he was a conducting associate with the University Bands and taught courses in music education.
 Additional summer studies were undertaken at the University of Cincinnati College-Conservatory of Music.
 While in Tallahassee, Lychner was also assistant director of bands at Rickards High School as well as woodwind coach and rehearsal assistant with the Tallahassee Symphony Youth Orchestra.
 During his career, he has also worked as a summer music camp instructor, church organist and church choir director.

-Lychner is currently the past-president and has served as president, president-elect and state collegiate advisor for the Michigan Music Educators Association.
+Lychner has served as past-president, president, president-elect, and state collegiate advisor for the Michigan Music Educators Association.
 As part of his duties, he served on both the planning committee and the executive board of the Michigan Music Conference.
 In addition, he is the faculty advisor for WMU's chapter of the National Association for Music Education.
 He has served as national chair for NAfME's Learning and Development Special Research Interest Group and national co-chair for NAfME's Affective Response SRIG.
 He was also a member of the production staff for the International Association for Jazz Education annual convention for 11 years.

 Lychner is active as a clinician and guest conductor in Michigan and the upper Midwest, and has done clinics, presentations, and guest conducting as far away as California, New York, Tennessee, Texas, Georgia, Florida and Central Mexico.
 His research in the areas of aesthetic response to music and teacher education has been published in the Journal of Research in Music Education, the International Journal of Music Education: Research, and the Journal of Band Research, among others.
 He has also been published in several volumes of the series Teaching Music Through Performance in Band and has written articles for the Music Educators Journal, The Michigan Music Educator, and The Instrumentalist.